Ponce Historic Zone: Location

+A map of the area covered by the Ponce Historic Zone is available (in 2011) from the government of the municipality of Ponce.

 History

 Carmelo Rosario Natal has linked the origins of the Ponce Historic Zone to an event that took place on 8 June 1893.
 On that date, La Gaceta de Puerto Rico, the insular government's official periodical, published an edict of the Governor of Puerto Rico, Antonio Daban y Ramirez de Arellano, that mandated municipal authorities throughout the Island to divide, for fire control purposes, a town's urban center into three zones: stone-built, build with fire resistant materials, and built with combustible materials.
 No structure could be built, rebuilt or restored within a minimum of 50 meters from the town's central square unless it was stoned-built or it was to be upgraded to a stone-built structure.
 According to Rosario Natal, those were the roots of what almost 70 years later would be called the Ponce Historic Zone.